pschool-in/curriculum/content/grammar/new-topics/pronoun-1.md

 ## Personal Pronouns

 A personal pronoun is a word that takes place of naming words.
-Personal pronouns are he, she, it and they.
+Personal pronouns are I, you, he, she, it, we, they, me, him, her, us, and them.

 For example:
 *Rahul* is a good boy.